Ansett-ANA Flight 149: Investigation

-On the morning after the crash a team of 22 members of the Department of Civil Aviation reached Winton to investigate the accident.
+On the morning after the crash, a team of 22 members of the Department of Civil Aviation reached Winton to investigate the accident.
 The crash site on Nadjayamba Station was flat and dry, with only a few trees.
-Investigation was difficult because most of the aircraft was destroyed in the impact and subsequent fire.
+The investigation was difficult because most of the aircraft was destroyed in the impact and subsequent fire.
 After two weeks of investigation at the crash site, most of the wreckage was catalogued and secured in crates.
-The crates were transported to Melbourne, where an empty wool store was hired for the purpose of laying out all items of wreckage in their original position in the aircraft.
+The crates were then transported to Melbourne, where an empty wool store was hired for the purpose of laying out all items of wreckage in their original position in the aircraft.

 The aircraft was equipped with an early-model flight data recorder, so this was the first accident investigation in Australia to be aided by information from such a recorder.
-Housed in the forward belly locker, the recorder was damaged in the crash and subsequent fire, but it provided sufficient information to allow reconstruction of the aircraft's flight path until the moment of impact.
+Housed in the forward belly locker, the recorder was damaged in the crash and subsequent fire, but it provided enough information to allow reconstruction of the Viscount's flight path until the moment of impact.
 The aircraft was not equipped with a cockpit voice recorder.

 The investigation eventually determined that the rotors in the cabin pressurisation blower on number 2 engine began to break up, resulting in severe vibration that loosened the nuts securing the oil metering unit to the blower and allowed oil to escape freely.
 The rear bearing of one of the rotors also came free, so the rotor gyrated, causing metal-to-metal contact and great heat.
 The blower was located aft of the firewall, and a fire started in the rear of the nacelle when the escaping oil was ignited by contact with the hot metal in the damaged blower.
 The fire burned the engine control rods, preventing feathering of the propeller.
 Burning oil flowed into the wheel bay and from there into the leading edge of the left wing, where the fire breached the wall of a fuel tank.
 The abundant supply of fuel caused the fire to spread throughout much of the left wing and become so intense it caused softening of aluminium alloy and loss of strength of the upper boom (or upper flange) in the wing spar.
 The spar was critically weakened in the region between number 1 and 2 engines.